Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Introduction

 In this paper we will relax too the constraint on the monotonicity of the scheme such that it can converge to the right solution.
 We will suppose that this scheme is a perturbation of a monotone scheme $\hat S$ and we have in mind the schemes based on interpolation method (Semi Lagrangian scheme or Finite Difference scheme with carefully chosen directions).
-This idea is not new : \cite{barles3} already have emphasized the fact that monotonicity could be relaxed.
-As for Finite Difference schemes, for first order Hamilton-Jacobi, following the ideas in \cite{abgrall}, some potentially high order scheme have been developed in \cite{oberman1} by blending two schemes: one of high order potentially instable and one monotone of low order that will be used near singularity of the solution.
-As for Semi Lagrangian, results for high order schemes interpolators are given by the Italian School for first order Hamilton-Jacobi in \cite{falconeBook}.
+This idea is not new : \cite{barles1991convergence} already have emphasized the fact that monotonicity could be relaxed.
+As for Finite Difference schemes, for first order Hamilton-Jacobi, following the ideas in \cite{abgrall2009construction,froese2013convergent}, some potentially high order scheme dubbed filtered schemes have been developed in \cite{oberman2015filtered,bokanowski2016efficient} by blending two schemes: one of high order potentially instable and one monotone of low order that will be used near singularity of the solution.
+Some filtered schemes have been also used for second order HJB equations for example in \cite{bokanowski2016high}.
+As for Semi Lagrangian, results for high order schemes interpolators are given by the Italian School for first order Hamilton-Jacobi in \cite{falcone2013semi}.
 The interest in nearly monotone scheme is driven by the fact that monotone scheme such as Semi-Lagrangian schemes with linear interpolators are converging numerically very slowly.
 Then it seems natural to try to use schemes that are potentially fast convergent (with potentially a high order of consistency) while being sure that they converge towards the true solution even if we cannot prove a higher rate of convergence than in the monotone case.
 Our goal is to develop a framework that could be used to develop new schemes and easily prove that they are convergent. \\ Specifically we treat the second order Hamilton Jacobi Bellman stationary problem with nearly monotone schemes.
 Because in some case the resolution of \reff{eqHJBMono} can be impossible we will try to relax the equality requirement and only assume we can find a function $u_h$ such that on a given grid $X$ that may depend on $h$

 where $\epsilon(h)$ is a continuous function of $h$ with $\epsilon(0) =0$.\\

 If existing, the solution of such a scheme is not unique, so we consider a constructed sequence of solution $u_h$ of \reff{eqHJBDis} and get bounds proving the convergence of $u_h$ towards the right solution.